Ryanjlowe/awsdue.tv/content/pinpoint-journeys/inactive-users-journey.md

 ### 5. Yes/No Split

 In the previous section we added a Multivariate split to allow multiple paths through based on the condition.
-For this journey we want to establish whether the user still remains in the `inactiveUsers` dynamic segment.
+For this journey we want to establish whether the user still remains in the `inactiveUsers` dynamic segment we created [earlier](/getting-started/create-a-dynamic-segment/).
 If they have left the segment the journey for that user should end.

 We will be performing a "Segment" condition - this means we will be perform logic to determine if the user is in that segment.
 Select condition type `Segment` and chose the `inactiveUsers` segment.